buddhablake/basic-goodness/README.md

 - Shopping Cart and Checkout Functionality
 - Customer Reviews w/ photos
-- Ability for users to like/heart and item and access it later
+- Ability for users to like/heart an item and access it later
 - Order, Shipping, and Follow-up Emails
 - Similar Products Section
 - Social Sharing